yangshiqi/HAMi/docs/ascend910b-support.md

-# Introduction to huawei.com/Ascend910 support
+# Introduction to huawei.com/Ascend910A, Ascend910B Series, and Ascend310P Support

-**HAMi now supports huawei.com/Ascend910 by implementing most device-sharing features as nvidia-GPU**, including:
+HAMi supports virtualization of Huawei Ascend 910A, 910B series devices (910B, 910B2, 910B3, 910B4), and 310P devices, providing several features similar to vGPU, including:

 * **_NPU sharing_**: Each task can allocate a portion of Ascend NPU instead of a whole NLU card, thus NPU can be shared among multiple tasks.